 Instructions

 Dressing: Place ingredients in a small bowl and mix to combine.
-Add a tablespoon or two of water as needed to thin.
+Add 1 – 2 tablespoons of water as needed to thin.
 Set aside.

 Un-mashed Salad: Add chickpeas, grapes, pecans, and celery to a medium-sized mixing/serving bowl.
 Top with dressing and mix to coat.
 Season with mineral salt and fresh cracked pepper to taste.